-So, this method of removal isn’t recommended as a quick fix for your Chinese Crested Dog.
-There are other (and far better) ways to take care of this problem without risking making it worse or damaging the surrounding tissue.
+So, this removal method isn’t recommended as a quick fix for your Chinese Crested Dog.
+There are other (and far better) ways to care for this problem without risking making it worse or damaging the surrounding tissue.

 Blackhead Treatment for Chinese Crested Dogs

-There are several things you can do to help remove and prevent blackheads from forming.
-As stated in the introduction, over-washing is not part of the solution but is part of the problem.
+You can do several things to help remove and prevent blackheads from forming.
+The introduction states that over-washing is not part of the solution but is part of the problem.

 One bath per week is fine for your Chinese Crested Dog.
-Any more than that, you run the risk of removing the natural oils from its skin, drying the skin out.
+Any more than that, you risk removing the natural oils from its skin, drying it out.
 Dry skin devoid of its oils is a condition ample for blackhead development.

-If over-bathing is not the issue, exfoliation, and moisturisation with the right products, will remove blackheads and help to prevent more from appearing.
+If over-bathing is not the issue, exfoliation, and moisturization with the right products, will remove blackheads and help to prevent more from appearing.